HL7/fhir-gender-harmony/input/pagecontent/fhirdesignbackground.md

 |Extension on resources|1.
 The extension may be directly pre-adopted in prior versions of FHIR.<br />2.
 The extension can be defined in one location and applied to many resources, rather than having to copy and maintain an identical structure on many related resources.<br />3.
 We may consider changing the extension to a property in future versions of FHIR.<br />4.
 Avoids problems with changing normative content.| 1.
 Extensions are somewhat hidden, so are moderately difficult for implementers to discover.|
 |Profile of Observation| 1.
 Enables collecting a broad set of metadata about the property.
 However, it is not expected that the metadata Observation enables is necessary or useful for most use cases.<br />2.
 Aligns with sexual orientation profile.<br />3.
 Avoids problems with changing normative content.|1.
 Observation profiles are somewhat hidden, so are moderately difficult for implementers to discover.<br />2.
 Clients would require additional authorization scopes to access demographic data.
 For servers that provide only resource-level scopes, patients may not wish to share Observation just to grant access to gender identity, when it would also grant access to labs, vitals, etc.|

 When creating the FHIR extensions, there were several proposed changes to the logical model that were identified.
 We chose to apply those changes to FHIR structures so that we can solicit feedback via the ballot.
-After those changes have been balloted, we will go back and apply those changes to the logical model.
+As a result of the FHIR R5 and this Gender Harmony Cross Paradigm IG ballot, any resulting required changes to the logical model have been made.

 #### Explicit Decisions:
 **Gender Identity: extension**